bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

-The fundamental difference is well illustrated by the observation that types are related in a _hierarchy_ (more precisely in a [DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) while values (actual instances) do not have such relations.
+The fundamental difference is well illustrated by the observation that types are related in a _hierarchy_ (more precisely in a [DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) while values (actual instances) do not have such a relation.
 A value of formal type `A` is always an instance of actual type `A`.
 Consequently formal and actual value types are always identical, a distinction is unnecessary.